-There are a number of factors to consider when you notice that lots of the emails you send from Apollo bounce.
+There are several factors to consider when you notice that lots of the emails you send from Apollo bounce.
 Keep in mind, an industry-accepted average of about 10% bounce rate is considered normal.
-If your bounce rate is substantially higher than this, review the section below for potential causes.
+If your bounce rate is substantially higher than this, review the sections below for more information about the 2 types of email bounces and their potential causes.

 Potential Reasons For a High Bounce Rate